swiftlang/swift-evolution/proposals/nnnn-actors.md

 Declarations that are not isolated to an actor are called non-isolated.

 The actor isolation rules are checked in a number of places, where two different declarations need to be compared to determine if their usage together maintains actor isolation.
 There are several such places:
-* When the definition of one declaration (e.g., the body of a function) accesses another declaration in executable code, e.g., calling a function, accessing a property, or evaluating a subscript.
+* When the definition of one declaration (e.g., the body of a function) references another declaration, e.g., calling a function, accessing a property, or evaluating a subscript.
 * When one declaration overrides another.
 * When one declaration satisfies a protocol requirement.

 We'll describe each scenario in detail.

-#### Accesses in executable code
+#### References and actor isolation

-A given declaration (call it the "source") can synchronously access another declaration (call it the "target") in executable code, e.g., by calling a function or accessing a property or subscript.
+A given declaration (call it the "source") can synchronously reference another declaration (call it the "target"), e.g., by calling a function or accessing a property or subscript.
 A synchronous invocation requires the actor isolation categories for the source and target to be compatible (defined below).
 An actor-isolated target function or target property getter that is not compatible with the source can be accessed asynchronously.

 A source and target category pair is compatible if:
 * the source and target categories are the same, or
 * the target category is non-isolated.

 The first rule is the most direct: an isolated parameter (e.g., `self` or any other parameter marked as `isolated`) can synchronously access any member its type (e.g., a mutable instance property) that is isolated to the same actor.
+The argument that corresponds to an `isolated` parameter must itself be `isolated`.

 The second rule specifies that non-isolated declarations can be used from anywhere because they aren't tied to a particular actor.
 Actors can provide non-isolated instance methods, but because those functions are not actor-isolated, that cannot read the actor's own mutable state.
 For example: